 - Heat olive oil in a large Dutch oven.
 Sauté yellow onion, garlic and half of the green onions in the olive oil for 2-3 minutes until the onions are opaque and fragrant.

-- Add chicken broth, buffalo sauce, cheddar, parmesan and shredded chicken.
+- Add chicken broth, buffalo sauce, cheddar, parmesan and chicken.
 Stir to combine and bring to a simmer.
 Reduce heat and simmer for 10 minutes, until the carrots are tender, but still have a slight bite.